vvanirudh/CMAXPP/README.md

-# CMAX++ : Leveraging Experience for Planning and Execution using Inaccurate Models
+# CMAX++ : Leveraging Experience in Planning and Execution using Inaccurate Models

 ## Dependencies